 Sadly, there are constant reminders of this.
-Throughout an afternoon of walking, you pass scores of chortens (rock memorials) and tombstones for fallen climbers and trekkers.
+Throughout an afternoon of solo trekking in Nepal, you pass scores of chortens (rock memorials) and tombstones for fallen climbers and trekkers.
 From the 1996 disaster on Everest made famous in Into Thin Air to the recent earthquakes, I paused at dozens of markers.
 Some held “We Miss You Son” and similar heart-wrenching epitaphs.

 Honesty and gut checks are no longer optional; this is the place to ditch the bravado.
 You must speak up and react if your insides just don’t feel right.
 I heard of two AMS deaths—sad losses that could have been prevented—in my valley: one retired Korean man and one 20-something American girl.
 They fell as victims to elevation within the same week I was climbing toward Gokyo.

 Elevation is a strange beast.
 At my highest point, I was only getting around 50 percent of the oxygen I would normally enjoy with each breath.
-That’s bad news for a guy who spent most of his time growing up only 300 meters above sea level.
+That’s bad news for a guy who spent most of his time growing up in Lexington, Kentucky, only 300 meters above sea level.
 Unpleasant, indeed, but well worth the price of admission to see a place as magical as the Himalayas.

 My pulse sometimes hit 110 bpm while doing nothing more than reading a menu.
 Periodic breathing—unexpected spurts of panting that come and go—kicked in a couple of times while talking to loved ones on rare calls.
 I sounded like I was going into labor or something.

 Other symptoms are just downright annoying.
 For more than 10 days, I averaged around four hours of sleep a night.
 Dreams get weird—carnival, clown-music weird—with altitude.
 I was up to pee an impossible amount of times each night—a very annoying prospect considering that composting toilets were sometimes located in a snowy foyer or down a dark, freezing hallway.

-I finally gave up and unceremoniously christened one of my two Extra-BPA, fake Nalgene bottles purchased in Kathmandu as an official pee bottle going forward.
-The horror of doing so, aside from the potential of sleepily grabbing the wrong bottle some dire night, meant that I was able to exactly measure in liters output versus input: the math never worked out in my favor.
+I finally gave up and unceremoniously christened one of my two Extra-BPA, fake Nalgene bottles purchased with all the other fake trekking gear in Kathmandu as an official pee bottle going forward.
+The horror of doing so, aside from the potential of sleepily grabbing the wrong bottle some dire night, meant that I was able to exactly measure in liters output versus input.
+The math never worked out in my favor.

 On top of the great dehydration battle, I couldn’t shovel food to my face fast enough.
 The body craves salt, sugar, water, electrolytes, protein…that $7 plate of spaghetti with sickly-sweet ketchup as sauce just doesn’t cut it after a cold, 10-hour day on an uphill trail.